homebridge-plugins/homebridge-gree-ac/README.md

-##Control Gree Air Conditioning from Homebridge.
+# Control Gree Air Conditioning with homekit

 This plugins is based on Gree HVAC MQTT bridge (https://github.com/arthurkrupa/gree-hvac-mqtt-bridge).